 The Tower of London is home to the Crown Jewels, these Jewels are still in use today by members of the Royal Family for special events and ceremonies.
 The Jewels you can see are the actual items, not replicas or models.
 Unfortunately during the Civil War in the 17th Century, the original Jewels were taken and melted down by Oliver Cromwell who despised all aspects of Royalty.
 When the Monarchy was re-introduced, new Jewels were designed and built.
 More pieces were added to the collection over time and the Jewel house became home to the most magnificent Royal regalia.

-There are two crowns that her Majesty has used during her long reign.
+There are two crowns that His Majesty has used during his reign.
 The first one is the Coronation Crown, called St Edward’s Crown.
-This crown was during the act of the coronation only on the 2nd June 1953.
-You may have seen it more recently when the Queen tried it on again for a TV documentary about the jewels.
+This crown was during the act of the coronation only on the 6th May 2023.
 The second crown is the State Imperial Crown “the everyday crown”.
-This crown is worn by her Majesty for the annual State Opening of the Parliament, which takes place in May.
+This crown is worn by His Majesty for the annual State Opening of the Parliament, which takes place in May.

 Where is Kohinoor diamond now?

 The Kohinoor diamond is part of the collection and it is set in a crown that belonged to the Queen Mother (Mother of Elizabeth II).
 The diamond has a very interesting history and is still the topic of great controversy.
 It first appeared in London during the Great Exhibition in 1851.
 When people first saw this massive gem, it was hard to believe it was a diamond and not just a large piece of glass.
 After the exhibition, it was set in the crown of Queen Alexandra, the wife of Edward VII, who also carried the title “Emperor of India”.
 The Controversy revolves around ownership and where the diamond should reside, we recommend you view it in London whilst it is on display.

 Who guards the Jewel House at the Tower of London?